ycccccy/3D-Understanding/README.md

         3D Scene Understanding
     </h1>
 </div>
-This document summarizes cutting-edge research on 3D scene understanding and foundation models, covering innovative frameworks, datasets, and benchmarks for enhanced spatial reasoning.
+This document summarizes current research on 3D scene understanding and foundation models, covering innovative frameworks, datasets, and benchmarks for enhanced spatial reasoning.
 This document will be continuously updated.

 ## 📖 News